FYI can be integrated with digital signature providers Annature, for digital signing.

 - Subject - Subject is set as the name of the PDF being sent.
 You can change this if required.

-Message - When using Annature, you can also enter a Message that will be included when the client receives the request for signature.
+Message - If not using a template message, you can enter a custom Message that will be included when the client receives the request for signature.

 In the Workflow, the Status is automatically set as "Pending Client Signature".